mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ### Variants

-Most components support props that exist to change their design.
+Most components include design-related props that affect their appearance.
 For example, the Card component supports a `variant` prop where you can pick `outlined` as a value that adds a border.

 If you want to override styles based on a specific prop, you can use the `variants` key in the particular slot that contains `props` and `style` keys.
 When the component's `props` matches, the `style` will be applied.